 About four years ago, folks from Europe began asking how to get Montanya Rums.
 Needless to say, we thought this was really cool and wanted to give them all the yeses in the world.
 But then the roadblocks began cropping up, more by the day, until we were just about ready to throw in the towel.

 Fast forward four years.
-Enter Sherwin Ghalchooghi of Burbank, CA and his US and Spain-based teams at A&S International (pictured here with Montanya Owner, Karen Hoskin).
+Enter A&S International of Burbank, CA and the EU-based teams at A&S EU (pictured here with Montanya Owner, Karen Hoskin).

 We have solved each of these challenges one by one over the last year.
 In partnership with A&S International, we have contracted with a small bottling company in Jerez, Spain to receive our bulk rum and bottle it in the EU.
 The first shipment will go out in December, 2016, and the first order of bottled rum is already sold to Italian and German distributors.